The Text widget allows you to add static or dynamic text to your app.

-- Font—Change the font type and change the font size by unit using pixels (px) or rem.
+- Font—Change the font type and change the font size by unit using pixels (px), rem, or view width (vw).

 - Basic font settings—Apply bold, italic, strikethrough, and underline formatting to text and choose a highlight color and font color.

 - Paragraph layout—Adjust the paragraph alignment (left, center, right, or justify), use bulleted or numbered list formatting, and increase or decrease the indent.

-- Character spacing—Adjust the space between characters by unit using pixels (px) or rem.
+- Character spacing—Adjust the space between characters by unit using pixels (px), rem, or view width (vw).

 - Line spacing—Adjust line and paragraph spacing for your text.
 The default is 1.5 lines.